 Short-range goals are met in a year or less, while mid-range goals involve a period of one to five years.
 Long-range goals are those which are accomplished in more than half a decade.
 Taking an objective view of your current financial situation is equally important.
 For the perfect roadmap to financial planning career path success, you need to be clear whether you are on the right track or changes must be made.

 a.
-Net Worth: Assets which are owned have monetary value, while liabilities are obligations that

-    must be met.
-Assets equal items like the house, savings account while liabilities are the loans,

-    debts that one incurs.
-Net worth is the difference between the two, whereby assets are more than

-    liabilities if net worth is positive and vice versa.
+Net Worth: Assets which are owned have monetary value, while liabilities are obligations that must be met.
+Assets equal items like the house, savings account while liabilities are the loans, debts that one incurs.
+Net worth is the difference between the two, whereby assets are more than liabilities if net worth is positive and vice versa.

 Net worth is a snapshot of the finances at a certain point in time.
-Net worth needs to be calculated

-    and for financial success, it should increase with time.
+Net worth needs to be calculated, and for financial success, it should increase with time.

 b.
 Cash flow: Where the money goes or the cash flow each month is also an important consideration.

-    If you do not detect symptoms of financial distress quickly, monetary problems will continue to

-    plague you.
-Assessing the cash flow is an important step in successful financial planning career
+If you do not detect symptoms of financial distress quickly, monetary problems will continue to plague you.
+Assessing the cash flow is an important step in a successful financial planning career path.

-    path.
 While incomes are cash inflows, expenses are cash outflows.
-A Cash Flow worksheet is used to

-    get an idea of accurate income and expenditure.
-Gross income is tax deductible following which it is

-    known as net income.
+A Cash Flow worksheet is used to get an idea of accurate income and expenditure.
+Gross income is tax-deductible following which it is known as net income.
 Savings are an expense too.
-A spending and savings plan should specify current

-    as well as future expenses.
+A spending and savings plan should specify current as well as future expenses.

 c.
-Savings and Spendings plan: Creating a savings and spending plan involves taking the golden rule

-    of money management into account:
+Savings and Spendings plan: Creating a savings and spending plan involves taking the golden rule of money management into account: